How to Map Out a Safe Vacation

 When staying at a hotel, lock valuables in a safe.
 Make sure that your room has a

 working smoke detector, and familiarize yourself with the closest stairway exits.

 You've arrived at your destination, and you're revved up and ready to go.
 Before rushing

 off, stop and take a deep breath.
 Remember, the key is to enjoy yourself and not overdo

 Once you've made it to where you're going, relax.
 Give yourself time to unwind after

 traveling.
 Try not to make plans for the day you arrive or the day you return home.

 Don't attempt any activity you wouldn't normally do at home.
-For example, if you don't
+Take it easy with new